 Why is this a failing indicator?

-It is more than likely that Pearson Vue has designed their website to not collect payments from people who have passed their NCLEX.
+It is more than likely that Pearson Vue has designed its website to not process payments from people who have passed their NCLEX.
 Although they state that they do not issue refunds, they still don’t want angry people brigading them for refunds.

 2. The “bad” email: You get a Candidate Performance Report (CPR)